silvabyte/ChezWizper/docs/text-injection-setup.md

 **Best for**: Sway and some other Wayland compositors

-**Note**: Does NOT work with KDE Plasma or GNOME due to security restrictions.
+**Note**: Does NOT work reliably with KDE Plasma or GNOME due to security restrictions.
+ChezWizper will automatically fall back to clipboard paste if wtype fails.

 **Installation**:
 ```bash